-If you attend recovery meetings, you will at some point hear the term white-knuckling.
-This is a very graphic term to describe the experience of not taking drugs and fighting it with all your strength and willpower.
+If you attend recovery meetings, you will, at some point, hear the term white-knuckling.
+White-knuckling is a very descriptive term to describe the experience of not taking drugs and fighting it with all your strength and willpower.
 It implies that you are going at it alone without any help.

-White-knuckling, is a negative word and it is intended to convey the message that you are not doing recovery the right way.
-The recovery community generally believes that those people who make the effort to stay clean on their own will certainly fail at some point.
+White-knuckling is a negative term, and it conveys the message that you are not doing recovery the right way.
+The recovery community generally believes that those people who make an effort to stay clean on their own will undoubtedly fail at some point.

 No Matter What